Simulation of a Channel with Another Channel: Introduction

 \section{Introduction}

+Characterizing when a stochastic resource, such as a channel, can simulate another stochastic resource is of theoretical and practical interest.
+In particular, this general problem relates to the question of how much randomness one can one distill from an imperfect stochastic resource, or how much randomness is required to synthesis a given stochastic resource (e.g. see \cite{channel-sim1, channel-sim2}).
+In this work, we are primarily interested in channels as stochastic resources, and whether one can use a channel to simulate another channel.
+As another example, assume that we have designed an error-correction code for an intended channel.
+But, it turns out that the actual channel differs from the intended channel.
+Then, one may wish to augment the wrong channel so that the same error-correction code can be utilized for even the wrong channel.

-Consider a scenario where memoryless copies of a BEC channel with erasure probability $e$ from Alice to Bob is available.
-Alice and Bob aim to use this resource to distill memoryless copies of a BSC channel with crossover probability $p$.
+As a concrete example, consider a scenario in which memoryless copies of a BEC with erasure probability $\epsilon$ from Alice to Bob is available.
+Alice and Bob aim to use this resource to simulate memoryless copies of a BSC channel with crossover probability $p$.
 We require that the number of consumed BECs to be equal to the number of generated BSCs.
-Then this is clearly possible when $p\in[\frac{e}{2}, \frac{1}{2}]$, since Bob can degrade its rv by mapping the erasure symbol to 0 and 1 with probability half.
-On the other hand, channel simulation is impossible when $p\in \big[0, h^{-1}(e)\big)$, since the sum capacity of the consumed erasure channels should be greater than or equal to the sum capacity of the simulated BSC channels.
-Is channel distillation possible when $p\in \big[h^{-1}(e), \frac{e}{2}\big)$?
-And what would be the answer if Alice and Bob are additionally provided with shared randomness at a limited rate?
+This is clearly possible when $p\in[\frac{\epsilon}{2}, \frac{1}{2}]$, since Bob can degrade the output of the BEC channel by mapping the erasure symbol to $0$ or $1$ with equal probabilities (see Fig.~\ref{fig2news4}).
+On the other hand, channel simulation is impossible when $p\in \big[0, h^{-1}(\epsilon)\big)$, since the capacity of the consumed erasure channel should be greater than or equal to the capacity of the simulated BSC channel.
+Then, the question is whether channel simulation is possible when $p\in \big[h^{-1}(\epsilon), \frac{\epsilon}{2}\big)$.
+Moreover, what would be the answer, if Alice and Bob are additionally provided with shared randomness at a limited rate?
+The answer to this question depends whether we want to \emph{approximately or exactly} simulate a given channel (the notion of approximate simulation is made precise later).
+For instance, in the presence of infinite shared random randomness, any two channels of equal capacity can approximately simulate one another \cite{Benet}\cite{CuffISIT}.
+As a result, in the presence of infinite randomness, approximate BEC to BSC simulation is possible if and only if $p\in \big[h^{-1}(\epsilon), \frac{1}{2}\big]$ .
+On the other hand, we show in this work that exact simulation is possible if and only if $p\in \big[\frac{\epsilon}{2}, \frac{1}{2}\big]$ in presence of no shared randomness.
+Thus, the answers to the above questions depend on the amount of shared randomness and the notion of channel simulation we are considering.